 Mayor Halliday said she also was not in favor of temporary housing, but regarding support services, she emphasized the need for permanent winter warming shelters October through March.
-She acknowledged that wasn't the same as a navigation center, noted the City already funded temporary winter warming shelters, but said possibly a center and a warming shelter could be combined.
+She acknowledged that wasn't the same as a navigation center, noted the City already funded temporary winter warming shelters, but said possibly the two could be combined.